Brightest Stars

 The background buzz on Betelgeuse

 Stars shine because they undergo thermonuclear fusion reactions in their interiors.
 Simply put, they fuse simple elements (like hydrogen) to create more complex elements (like helium), with energy as the byproduct.
-As massive stars (eight or more solar masses) age, they run out of the simplest fuels but progressively burn more complex fuels until, ultimately, their cores are made of iron and then nuclear burning ceases.
+As massive stars (eight or more solar masses) age, they run out of the simplest fuels and progressively burn heavier elements, until nuclear burning ceases when the core is dominated by iron.
 At that point, with no more fusion taking place, the high temperatures in a star’s interior drop, and that means the high pressures in the star’s interior drop, too.
 The star collapses on itself, then rebounds in a terrific explosion: a supernova.

 In this way, massive stars like Betelgeuse explode as Type II supernovae – collapsing rapidly and exploding violently – after they exhaust their fuel supply.

-Star chart of constellation Orion with stars labeled.
+Star chart of big 19-star constellation Orion with stars, Belt, and a nebula labeled.

 Betelgeuse is a beloved star.
 It’s a highly noticeable star in the constellation Orion the Hunter, 1 of 2 very bright stars in Orion.
 It marks the right shoulder of the Hunter.
 The other bright star is Rigel, which marks the Hunter’s left foot.
 Notice Betelgeuse and Rigel on either side of the short, straight row of 3 medium-bright stars.